Souvik-Roy2005/IT-DEVELOPER/README.md

 # IT DEVELOPER
-This Repository Contains All tasks Completed During Internship Under IT-DEVELOPER
+This Repository Contains All tasks Completed During Internship Under IT DEVELOPER